dramos2001/CS100-Final-Project/README.md

  Authors: [Ellen Yim](https://github.com/ellenyim8) , [Chen Yuan](https://github.com/chenchen6394) , [Damian Ramos](https://github.com/dramos2001) , [Jason Guan](https://github.com/jasonguan067)

 ## Project Description
- Your project description should summarize the project you are proposing.
-Be sure to include:
- * Why is it important or interesting to you?
-	I am a fan of RPG games and dragonslayer stories.
- * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project) I will use C++ programming language.
- * What will be the input/output of your project?
-What are the features that the project provides?
-	The purpose of this project is to create an RPG game about the story of a dragon slayer.
-The main character will be given a starting health and mana.
-His health 	will be deducted when he's attacked.
-His mana will also be reduced anytime he uses a spell.
-However, he can heal by using potions.
+ * For our final project we will be developing a text-based RPG game revolving around a dragonslayer storyline.
+Some of us are fans of RPG games and dragonslayer stories so we felt this would be a fun project to work on while still being challenging.
+The project will be developed using C++ and the C++ standard template library (other libraries/technologies may be implemented to develop the game in the future).
+ * In our game there will be a main character who is given a starting health and mana.
+This character is able to do certain tasks/actions like attack, cast spells, heal, etc. These tasks will be inputted by the player.
+The result of those actions will be outputted to the player and will drive the story further.
+The character has certain attributes like health and mana that are affected by the gameplay and by inputs from the player.
+For example, the character's health will be deducted when attacked and his mana will be reduced when he uses a spell.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to: